-The positive and negative aspects of life in Malaysia as discussed by the Rohingya are helpful to highlight how to assist them.
-Recurring themes point to how the Malaysian government, UNHCR, Community Based Organizations (CBOs), and NGOs might help.
-First, UNHCR could advocate for policy changes that would benefit refugees, whether that be signing the 1951 and 1967 Refugee Protocols or giving them the legal right to work through IMM13.
+The positive and negative aspects of life in Malaysia, as discussed by the Rohingya are helpful to highlight how to assist them.
+Recurring themes point to how the Malaysian government, UNHCR, CBOs and NGOs might help.
+First, UNHCR could advocate for policy changes that would benefit refugees, such as signing the 1951 and 1967 Refugee Protocols or granting them the legal right to work through IMM13.
 They could also advocate for the Malaysian government to allow refugee children to attend government schools, improving their education and increasing understanding between refugees and locals, potentially decreasing xenophobia (Lee 2020).

-NGOs and CBOs could also benefit refugees by providing programs and services for the needs that were mentioned.
-They could also advocate for refugee rights, such as the right to work and attend government schools.
+NGOs and CBOs could also benefit refugees by providing programmes and services for the needs that were mentioned.
+They could also advocate for refugee rights, including the right to work and access government schools.
 In addition, they could provide education through learning centres, make these centres more affordable, and assist with providing medical services.